-Respondent shall, within 30 calendar days of the effective date of this decision, and on a periodic basis thereafter as may be required by the Board or its designee, to submit to a mental health evaluation, including psychological testing as appropriate, to determine his/her capability to perform the duties of an optometrist.
-The evaluation will be performed by a psychiatrist, psychologist or other licensed mental health practitioner approved by the Board.
+(OPTIONAL) Respondent shall not engage in the practice of optometry until notified by the Board of its determination that respondent is mentally fit to practice safely.
+NOTE: This condition is for those cases where the evidence demonstrates that mental illness or disability was a contributing cause of the violations.a mental health examination evaluation, including psychological testing as appropriate, to determine his/her capability to perform the duties of an optometrist.
+The examination evaluation will be performed by a psychiatrist, psychologist or other licensed mental health practitioner approved by the Board.and will be at Respondent's cost.
 An immediate suspension may be imposed by the Board until further notification if the results from the mental health evaluation prove the Respondent is unsafe to practice.

-If Respondent fails to have the above evaluation submitted to the Board within the 30 calendar day requirement, Respondent shall immediately cease practice and shall not resume practice until notified by the Board.
+If Respondent fails to have the above assessment evaluation submitted to the Board within the 30 calendar day requirement, Respondent shall immediately cease practice and shall not resume practice until notified by the Board.
 This period of suspension will not apply to the reduction of this probationary time period.
 The Board may waive or postpone this suspension only if significant, documented evidence of mitigation is provided.
-Such evidence must establish good faith efforts by Respondent to obtain the evaluation, and a specific date for compliance must be provided.
+Such evidence must establish good faith efforts by Respondent to obtain the assessment evaluation, and a specific date for compliance must be provided.
 Only one such waiver or extension may be permitted.